An Engineering Student Turned Meth Cook in Lebanon

 Apo was raised 20 minutes outside Beirut.
 He described himself as “not a perfect student, but good.
 The best in his family, at least.”
 Like so many other Lebanese youth, he continued his education after high school, and began a mechanical engineering degree at a major Lebanese university.

 In 2005, two years into his mechanical-engineering degree, Apo’s trajectory changed dramatically.
 It started with the emergence of the underground party circuit in Beirut.
-Trance and house broke onto the Lebanese music scene, and as in so many other countries, drugs followed—mostly ecstasy, cocaine, and speed.
-The scene was centered around smaller nightclubs—“BO18,” an old converted bomb bunker, and “the Basement,” now defunct—as well as larger venues like Forum de Beyrouth and Biel, an event space on the waterfront.
-Both Apo and a friend of his who asked to be called Sami described it as their favorite moment growing up in Lebanon, a time of naïve youthfulness.
+Trance and house broke onto the Lebanese music scene, and as in so many other countries, drugs followed – mostly ecstasy, cocaine, and speed.
+The scene was centered around smaller nightclubs – “BO18,” an old converted bomb bunker, and “the Basement,” now defunct – as well as larger venues like Forum de Beyrouth and Biel, an event space on the waterfront.
+Both Apo and a friend of his who asked to be called Sami described it as their favourite moment growing up in Lebanon, a time of naïve youthfulness.
 They agreed, “Lebanon was banging.”

 Apo and his friends spent weekend after weekend chasing girls and raving.
 But they were curious about the chemicals they were experimenting with.
 They scoured the web to find out about various combinations of chemicals that made up the pills they were taking, but their interest homed in on a drug that was possible for them to produce.
 “It was like heaven, ignoring the side effects,” Apo noted when describing his initial impression of meth.
 “You’re productive, not sleepy, friendly,” he added.
 A set of insecurities every young adult can relate to.